Silver Star (Amtrak train): Amtrak era

-In 2021, Amtrak reached out to FDOT to begin negotiations again for utilization of the Miami Intermodal Center.
-This comes after years of disagreement over the platform length at the MIC, as Amtrak normally adds cars to the Silver Meteor and Silver Star during the winter season to accommodate increased demand.
-In February 2022, negotiations restarted between FDOT and Amtrak.
+Since 2012, issues have prevented Amtrak from moving from their current station to the Miami Intermodal Center (MIC), primarily regarding the length of the platforms and lease agreements.
+Amtrak argued that the platforms were insufficient in length, as extra cars are normally added to the Silver Meteor and Silver Star during the winter season to accommodate increased demand.
+Tri-Rail began serving the MIC on April 5, 2015, and Greyhound began using the station on June 24, 2015.
+Amtrak had been expected to move to the MIC by the Fall of 2016, but in 2018 Amtrak rejected the terms of a lease agreement with FDOT and said it had no plans to move to the MIC.
+In 2021, Amtrak reached out to FDOT to begin negotiations again for utilization of the MIC, and in February 2022, negotiations officially restarted.
 Later in March 2022, a test train operated into and out of the station and proved that the platforms are sufficient in length to hold a standard 10 car train.
 However, the platforms are not long enough to accommodate an 11 to 12 car train, which could be possible in the winter months.
 In September 2022, Amtrak management announced that it had restarted lease negotiations with FDOT regarding use and maintenance of the terminal.
 One issue however, is the deadheading move that will need to take place between the MIC and Hialeah.
 Amtrak CEO Stephen Gardner has stated that "the company is evaluating technical and operational aspects of the move."
-In an Amtrak Public Board Meeting Q&A on December 1, 2022, it was revealed that Amtrak is in the final stages of its preparations for relocating from their current Miami station, and plans to officially relocate to the MIC in 2023.
+In an Amtrak Public Board Meeting Q&A on December 1, 2022, it was revealed that Amtrak was in the final stages of its preparations for relocating from their current Miami station, and had planned to relocate to the MIC in 2023.
+However, additional track area would need to be constructed for the Amtrak trains to turn back north, and as of 2024, Amtrak has no date indicated for when service will start at the MIC.

-COVID-19 pandemic

-On July 6, 2020, Amtrak reduced the frequency of this train to three times per week as opposed to daily.
+On July 6, 2020, as the result of the COVID-19 pandemic, Amtrak reduced the frequency of this train to three times per week as opposed to daily.
 Southbound Silver Star trains departed New York Friday through Sunday, while Silver Meteor trains departed Monday through Thursday.
 Similarly, northbound Silver Star trains departed Miami on Thursday through Saturday, while Silver Meteor trains departed Sunday through Wednesday.
 Both trains resumed daily services on June 7, 2021, after additional Amtrak funding was included in the American Rescue Plan Act of 2021.

-Between January 24th and October 14th, 2022, the Silver Star temporarily added a station stop in Jesup, Georgia due to the suspension of its sister train, the Silver Meteor, which is normally the only train that stops at that station.
+Between January 24 and October 14, 2022, the Silver Star temporarily added a station stop in Jesup, Georgia due to the suspension of its sister train, the Silver Meteor, which is normally the only train that stops at that station.
 This was due to a resurgence of the Omicron variant of COVID-19 as well as a further delay caused by Hurricane Ian.
 During this period the Silver Star provided a single once daily service between New York and Miami.